rawl0408/rawl0408/README.md

 I'm Raul, Frontend developer.
 Actually I'm living in Barcelona.
 I like to work with ANGULAR | HTML | CSS | BOOTSTRAP.

-- 🔭 I’m currently working on improve my skills as Frontend Developer.
+- 🔭 I’m currently working on improving my skills as a Frontend Developer.
 - 🌱 I’m always learning last versions of Angular.
 - 👯 I’m looking to collaborate on Angular Projects!